 More than 26 million Americans suffer from CKD (chronic kidney disease) which means America has a serious bladder issue that boils down to more than just not drinking enough water.
-Kidney disease is strongly linked to other major health issues such as diabetes, hypertension (high blood pressure) and heart disease.
+Kidney disease is strongly linked to other major health issues such as diabetes, hypertension (high blood pressure), and heart disease.
 It can also be genetically developed and may come with health risks of its own.

 The best way to take care of your kidneys is to approach your health as an “all in one” deal.
 Whatever is good for most other parts of your body, is also a good idea for your kidneys too.
-But beyond the basics, its helpful to be aware of certain foods and drinks that can also protect (or hurt) your kidneys.
-This way, when you read some crazy diet or see some sketchy health advise that proclaims you’ll lose five pounds overnight, you can be warned that it might not be the best option for your overall wellness.
+But beyond the basics, it’s helpful to be aware of certain foods and drinks that can also protect (or hurt) your kidneys.
+This way, when you read some crazy diet or see some sketchy health advice that proclaims you’ll lose five pounds overnight, you can be warned that it might not be the best option for your overall wellness.

-It’s also helpful to know what foods and drinks help your kidneys should you run into any problems beyond your control later in life that leads to poor kidney health or contribute to a current kidney problem.
+It’s also helpful to know what foods and drinks help your kidneys should you run into any problems beyond your control later in life that lead to poor kidney health or contribute to a current kidney problem.

 Best Foods and Drinks For Your Kidneys:

 For those with CKD, these foods and drinks below are just a handful of some to focus on.
 They’re also great choices for those that are looking to take care of their kidneys without causing too much water loss within the body.

 Obviously, H20 is the best ingredient for overall water balance in the body.
 No need to go overboard, but aim for the classic 6-8 glasses a day depending on your body weight.
 If you’re more active, you will likely need additional water, while some may need a glass or two less.
 Water helps flush out toxins that can lead to bacterial infection or kidney stones, along with harmful particles in the blood.
 Remember that water is the absolute best “cleanser” of all you can be consuming, no detox needed!

 2.100 Percent Cranberry Juice